Bracken Weed Killer

 Treating bracken with Asulox

 The specialist choice for bracken control is Asulox, which is a selective weedkiller meaning it will control the bracken without killing surrounding grass.
-For agricultural, forestry and amenity use, the selective weed killer Asulox is best used when the bracken is at waist height or just below.
-Treat with via a knapsack sprayer when the fronds (leaves) are at full extension and use the wetter Warrior.
-This reduces the surface tension of any water on the leaf allowing the Asulox to work effectively.
+For agricultural, forestry and amenity use, the selective weedkiller Asulox is best used when the bracken is at waist height or just below.
+Treat when the fronds (leaves) are at full extension using Asulox together with the non-ionic wetter IMPETUS.
+This reduces the surface tension of spray droplets on the leaf allowing the Asulox to work effectively.

 Follow up treatments:

 Owing to the nature of bracken growth and the difficulty of spraying sheltered or uneven terrain, 100% bracken control is rarely achieved.
 Any bracken surviving should be sprayed as soon as it recovers to full green frond.
 This may be the year following the initial application but more likely the second year following initial application.
 If a programme of follow-up sprays is undertaken the bracken-free period will be greatly extended.

 If no follow-up treatment or land improvement programme is carried out, re-spraying may be necessary within 5 years